Veteran Entrepreneurship Training Program

 Applying to the Program

 Interested applicants should complete the registration form and they will be notified of their acceptance after a review of their information.
-Space is limited, deadline for enrollment is May 1st or until class is filled.

 This program has been made possible through our partnership with our sponsor, Grand Bank, N.A., who shares our vision of helping foster veterans’ personal and professional growth through entrepreneurial training.